remcoros/cloudflared-startos/README.md

 ## Building

-To build the **Wasabi** service as a universal package, run the following command:
+To build the **Cloudflare Tunnel** service as a universal package, run the following command:

 ```
 make